What is a Validation Technician?

-A Validation Technician works as part of the Validation team to measure and analyse the manufacturing process, audit and calibrate equipment and create a document trail that shows the process leads to a consistent result.
+A Validation Technician works as part of the Validation team to measure and analyze the manufacturing process, audit and calibrate equipment and create a document trail that shows the process leads to a consistent result.
 This ensures that the product is consistently of the highest quality.

 What is Validation?

 Validation is a central part of the manufacturing process within the pharmaceutical and medical device industries.
-The products made must be exactly the same every time and are tested at the end of the production process to ensure that this is the case but final end product testing isn’t enough.
+The products made must be exactly the same every time and are tested at the end of the production process to ensure that this is the case but final end-product testing isn’t enough.

 Each step in the manufacturing process is subject to validation, to ensure that the end products are safe and effective, every time.

-Validation is not only important in the establishment of manufacturing protocols but it is also used to make that changes to systems, equipment or processes within an established manufacturing system, do not change the outcome or product.
+Validation tasks are carried out during all stages of a product lifecycle – from research and development, through to manufacture and distribution and is also used to make sure that changes to systems, equipment or processes within an established manufacturing system, do not change the outcome or product.

 What Does a Validation Technician do?

-Working within the larger validation team, and typically under the management of a validation engineer, a validation technician can have a broad range of duties.
+Working within the larger validation team, and typically under the management of a Validation Engineer, a Validation Technician can have a broad range of duties.